awsdocs/amazon-emr-management-guide/doc_source/emr-studio-cluster-templates.md

 ## Prerequisites<a name="emr-studio-cluster-template-prereqs"></a>

 Before you create a template, make sure you have IAM permissions to access the AWS Service Catalog administrator console view as well as any IAM permissions needed to perform AWS Service Catalog administrative tasks\.
-For more information, see [Grant Permissions to AWS Service Catalog Administrators](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-iamadmin.html)\.
+For more information, see [Grant permissions to AWS Service Catalog administrators](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-iamadmin.html)\.

 ## Instructions<a name="emr-studio-cluster-template-instructions"></a>

 **To create EMR cluster templates using AWS Service Catalog**

 1. Create a portfolio for your cluster templates in the same AWS account as your Studio\.
-For instructions, see [Creating and Deleting Portfolios](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/portfoliomgmt-create.html)\.
+For instructions, see [Creating and deleting portfolios](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/portfoliomgmt-create.html)\.

 1. Create one or more cluster templates \(also called portfolio *products* in the context of AWS CloudFormation\)\.